cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 Natively signed C509 certificates can be applied in devices that are only required to authenticate to natively signed C509 certificate compatible servers, which is not a major restriction for many IoT deployments where the parties issuing and verifying certificates can be a restricted ecosystem.

-This document also specifies C509 Certificate Signing Requests {{CSR}}, COSE headers for use of the C509 certificates with COSE {{cose}}, and a TLS certificate type for use of the C509 certificates with TLS and QUIC (with or without additional TLS certificate compression), see {{tls}}.
+This document also specifies C509 Certificate Signing Requests, see {{CSR}}; COSE headers for use of the C509 certificates with COSE, see {{cose}}; and a TLS certificate type for use of the C509 certificates with TLS and QUIC (with or without additional TLS certificate compression), see {{tls}}.

 # Notational Conventions